Mumtaz Mufti

-Mumtaz Husain, better known as Mumtaz Mufti (September 11, 1905 – October 27, 1995), was a writer from Pakistan.
+Mumtaz Husain, better known as Mumtaz Mufti (September 11, 1905 – October 27, 1995), was a Pakistani writer.

-Initially a religious skeptic influenced by authors like Freud, Havelock Ellis, Alfred Adler and Fyodor Dostoevsky, he would eventually come back to Islam through Sufism.
+Initially a religious skeptic influenced by authors like Sigmund Freud, Havelock Ellis, Alfred Adler and Fyodor Dostoevsky, he would eventually come back to Islam through Sufism.

 Critic Nasir Abbas Nayyar described his writing style as psychological realist.

 Early life and education

-Mumtaz Mufti was born Mumtaz Husain in Batala, Punjab (now in India).
+Mufti was born Mumtaz Husain in Batala, Punjab in British India.
 He was the son of Mufti Muhammad Hussain and his first wife Sughra Khanum.
 He belonged to a Punjabi family that provided religious clerics and jurists (mufti) during the Mughal Empire, but lost their title under the Sikh Empire.

 After getting his early education in different cities of Punjab such as Mianwali, Amritsar and Dera Ghazi Khan, he graduated in Philosophy and Economics from the Islamia College, Lahore in 1929, during his college days participating in activities such as singing and acting and also being politicized, having been active in the Khilafat Movement.

 Professional career

 Before partition, he was employed as a civil servant under British rule, having earlier started his career as a school teacher.
 He then joined the All India Radio as staff artist but resigned when he got an offer from the Bombay film industry.

 Soon after the partition in 1947, he migrated to Pakistan with his family.
-In Pakistan, he'd work as sub-editor for the Istaqlal magazine before becoming a psychanalyst for the Pakistan Air Force in 1949 and joining Radio Azad Kashmir in 1950, which would influence him to become more religious.
+In Pakistan, he would work as a sub-editor for the Istaqlal magazine before becoming a psychanalyst for the Pakistan Air Force in 1949 and joining Radio Azad Kashmir in 1950, which would influence him to become more religious.